sa171/FileUploader/README.md

 4) my-cdk:
   This package maintains the infrastructure as code, provisions stack and constructs as needed.
+  To run the CDK - execute: npx cdk bootstrap followed by npx cdk deploy

 script.py:
 This is the script that downloads the record from s3 and appends the text to it!
 This script is downloaded and executed by ec2 using SSM in lambda function!